-As you plan for all the amazing things you’re going to do in your business, don’t forget your content strategy.
+As a business owner, you’re constantly having to plan for all the amazing (and, admit it, all the mundane) things you’re going to do in your business.
+While you’re working hard at this, please don’t forget your content strategy.
 It’s crucial for the success of any marketing effort you put forth.

 Do you know what else is critical for marketing success?
 Content for each stage of the customer journey.
 While beefing up your content strategy, you may notice holes where content should go to enrich and delight your customers as they venture towards conversion.